binsync/libbs/README.md

 pip install libbs
 ```

-The minimum Python version is **3.8**.
+The minimum Python version is **3.8**. **If you plan on using libbs alone (without installing some other plugin),

-You can optionally also do `libbs --install` after to install generic plugins, but it's not required, since `libbs`
-files will be installed with plugins that use it.
+you must do `libbs --install` after pip install**.
+This will copy the appropriate files to your decompiler.

 ## Usage
 LibBS exposes all decompiler API through the abstract class `DecompilerInterface`.
 The `DecompilerInterface`